 Dates / Times & Location:

-The first session of the Assembly event will convene in person over three days in May 2026 between 9:00-4:30 each day.
+The second session of the Assembly event will convene in person over three days in July 2026 between 9:00-4:30 each day.
 Participants must be able to participate all three days.

 Location: The Assembly will meet in Culver City (event venue to be shared with selected participants).

-Culver City residents aged 18+ who would like to join the applicant pool for the Assembly can submit an expression of interest form by clicking on the button below.
+Culver City residents aged 18+ who are interested in joining the applicant pool for the Assembly are invited to submit an expression of interest form.

 - You do not need experience with local government, public policy, or any familiarity with public finance or budgeting to apply – we are seeking individuals with a broad range of personal and professional experience.